Giva’s List of 24 Top Call Center Statistics for 2025

 It's also useful for customer service and experience (CX) leaders to know what's going on across the sector.
 So, we've put together this comprehensive list of call center stats and call center performance data points, to give you a top-level overview and more granular information.

-- Growth of the Call Center Software & AI Market
+- Growth and Changing Landscape of the Call Center Software and AI Market

 - Critical Challenges to Call Center Productivity